 This is a customized, removable retainer made from thin, clear plastic that fits closely over your teeth.
 They hold the teeth in the exact position they were moved to, protect the teeth against grinding, and they are practically invisible!
 Just like the Hawley retainer, they need to be removed before you can eat, drink, and clean your smile.

 Fixed retainers, on the other hand, are bonded to the back of your teeth to keep them in place.
 The pro to this type is that they aren’t removable, making them nearly impossible to lose and ensuring you meet the necessary wear time.
 The one downside is that they are a bit more difficult to clean.
-Don’t worry – our Webster orthodontist will review the benefits of each type to help you determine which one is best for you.
+Don’t worry – our Gates orthodontist will review the benefits of each type to help you determine which one is best for you.

 Caring for Your Retainer